 Staking Security Considerations

-A major motivator for participation in Eth2 is the financial gains an individual will receive for helping secure the network.
+A major motivator for Ethereum staking is the financial gains an individual will receive for helping secure the network.
 Current estimates foresee 15-18% annual percentage yield for Eth2 validators during the first year of staking, and 8-10% the following year.
 For a stake of 32 ETH, this represents the potential to earn close to 6 ETH per validator in the first year of staking alone.